-The spotlight is mounted forward on the hardtop (see Figure 3.25.2) and is controlled by a remote toggle located at the helm (see Figure 3.25.3).
+The spotlight is mounted forward on the hardtop (see Figure 3.38.2) and is controlled by a remote control pad located at the helm (see Figure 3.38.3).

 - Turn unit on by depressing power button.

-- Use toggle to aim spotlight.
+- Use arrows to aim spotlight.

-- Adjust the speed of the spotlight's rotation by depressing either the slow (turtle) button or the fast (rabbit) button.
+- Adjust the speed of the spotlight's rotation by depressing (turtle, slow/rabbit, fast).